 Just a couple of things to note before we get rolling.
 First, we’re going to be looking at pieces inspired by Bond’s military style.
 To me, that means civilian clothing that has some of the characteristics of the screen-used outfits, but is more wearable for us guys on the street.
 If you’re looking for actual military or tactical clothing, companies like 5.11, Rothco and your local Army/Navy Surplus store are great places to start.

 Second, it can be a bit of challenge wearing military inspired clothing.
 Go overboard and you’ll end up looking like someone playing “soldier”.
 One simple strategy is to only wear one piece at a time.
 But we’ll also have a “4 Ways to Wear It” coming up focused on some of the pieces we see here.
+If you are a little apprehensive about styling some of these pieces, you could start off small with accessories; dog tags in fashion have made an appearance in recent years from high street to high end and are a great way to incorporate some military style into your looks.
 Okay, off we go!

 The Octopussy Military Uniform Shirt